Emergency Guide

 Our mobile wrong fuel service comes directly to your location anywhere in Perth, equipped with everything needed to completely remove contaminated fuel and restore your vehicle to safe operation.

 Call Rapid Fuel Rescue at 0416 692 022 right now.
 We provide fast, professional wrong fuel drainage 24/7 across Perth and Western Australia.
-Our experienced technician will arrive within 30-60 minutes with all necessary equipment to get you safely back on the road.
+Ben usually arrives in around 60 minutes with all necessary equipment to get you safely back on the road.

-Remember: the moment you recognize wrong fuel symptoms is the moment to act.
+Remember: the moment you recognise wrong fuel symptoms is the moment to act.
 Every second counts in preventing permanent damage.
-Don't risk your engine - call the experts immediately.
+Don't risk your engine, call the experts straight away.

 Frequently Asked Questions About Wrong Fuel Symptoms